Pitt-Fuego/project-reflection/README.md

 # Project Reflection

-Welcome to the Project Reflection Metacognition Tool, powered by Stasis Theory.
+Welcome to our Project Reflection metacognition tool, powered by Stasis Theory.
 You'll make a really cool web document that helps you process your learning experience.
 Through the process, you'll learn a little bit about coding while you strategically package the work you have accomplished in your project/internship/teaching assistantship.

 ##Get Started